-Class 7 Chapter 7 Chandni Summary, Explanation along with Word Meaning and Question Answers from An Alien Hand Book
+CBSE Class 7 English Chapter 4 Chandni Summary, Explanation along with Difficult Word Meanings from An Alien Hand Book

-Chandni Class 7 – NCERT Class 7 English An Alien Hand book Lesson 7 Chandni Summary and Detailed explanation of the lesson along with the meanings of difficult words.
-Also, the explanation is followed by a Summary of the lesson.
-All the exercises and Questions and Answers given at the back of the lesson have been covered.
+Chandni – Here is the Class 7 English An Alien Hand Lesson 4 Chandni Summary and Detailed explanation of the Lesson along with meanings of difficult words.
 Take Free Online MCQs Test for Class 7 Click Here

 - Chandni Introduction